 When you offer a product or a service, it is imperative to include detailed instructions on how to do certain things and perform operations so users know where to turn to should they face any difficulties.

 This is why Fluent Forms takes ready measures, so users never feel abandoned.
-There are extensive documentation that walk users thoroughly every step of the way.
+There is extensive documentation that walks users thoroughly every step of the way.
 And for users who need a better representation, there are graphic tutorials as well.
 Despite everything, should people face problems they need ready help with, there is a dedicated support team who work tirelessly to answer every support ticket.

 The documentation of Everest Forms is also commendable.
 They describe a procedure in simple words that no user will have trouble following.
 There is a youtube channel that attempts to present them convincingly.
 However, there’s only a handful of videos, and that too, quite old.
 Regardless, Everest Forms has a good support system in place.
 The free users are encouraged to talk in the forum, while premium support is restricted for the paid users.